Theo0x1337/Theo0x1337/README.md

 <h3 align="center"> About me </>

-  <p>I'm Théo, a junior developper based in Lyon, France.
+  <p font-size:15px>I'm Théo, a junior developper based in Lyon, France.
 I'm interested in web technologies, both backend and frontend.
 I also have a great interest in blockchain technologies !
 Don't hesitate to get in touch with me, I would be happy to chat whatever the subject is !<p>

 <h3 align="center"> Languages </h3>